The Off Grid Camper.

 While living off grid in your campervan, you do not have an unlimited amount of power as you might have in a typical residential home.
 You will be relying on your batteries to store enough energy until you are able to charge them again.

 The size of your battery bank is going to determine how long you can go before you need to charge them again, but batteries are very expensive, can be heavy, and take up lots of space.
 For this reason, we always encourage to base the size of your battery bank on what you will be using and how long you will be using it for.
-We always recommend Lithium batteries for use in a camper’s electrical system because they are the lightest, most energy dense, and cost effective battery chemistry on the market.
+We always recommend Lithium batteries for use in a camper’s electrical system because they are the lightest, most energy dense, and most cost effective battery chemistry on the market.
 The Battle Born 12v 100AH Lithium Battery is a popular battery we feel confident installing.

 We often tell people to look at your electrical system as a budget, if you don’t want to go broke, you need to contribute more than you use.
-We have found in our experience, that 200ah is a great place to start if you have a good design, and a working knowledge of your system.
+We have found in our experience, that 200-400AH is a great place to start if you have a good design, and a working knowledge of your system.
 During the summer we were able to boondock for 7 days with out moving the van.
 The key to avoiding a unnecessarily large battery bank is to have well designed charging sources.
 This can include solar panels, alternator charging, or even a generator.

 How to charge your batteries in a Off Grid Camper.